nodejs/node-core-utils/docs/git-node.md

 # git-node

-A custom Git command for landing pull requests.
+A custom Git command for managing pull requests.
 You can run it as `git-node` or `git node`.
 To see the help text, run `git node help`.

 ### Prerequistes